Yokto13/mel/src/baselines/olpeat/README.md

 ### DaMuEL
 In `at_embeddings.py`.
-Produces the embeddings but saves them as toks,embs pairs.
+Produces the embeddings but saves them as toks, embs pairs.
 Each toks is also embeded only once.
 We cannot train on the result but we can use it as mapping later.